Julie Roset

 Europadisc Classical, August 2022

-As the Grand Winner of the 2022 Metropolitan Opera Laffont Competition, the name of French soprano Julie Roset has rapidly become one to note and her performances as Zémire (Zémire et Azor) last season at Opéra Comique garnered unanimous acclaim, Le Figarowriting “the young soprano catches the light with her singing as natural as it is intelligent”.
+As the First Prize winner at Operalia 2023 and Grand Winner of the 2022 Metropolitan Opera Laffont Competition, Julie Roset has quickly established herself as one of the finest coloratura sopranos of her generation.
+Her performances as Zémire (Zémire et Azor) at Opéra Comique in 2023 garnered unanimous acclaim, Le Figaro writing “the young soprano catches the light with her singing as natural as it is intelligent”.

 See more

-As a concert performer, Julie Roset is in high demand with recent debuts including concert performances of Il re pastore at the Salzburg Festival with Mozarteum Orchestra conducted by Adam Fischer, Christmas Oratorio with Stavanger Symphony Orchestra under Ottavio Dantone, Haydn’s La Création with Julie Chauvin and Le Concert de la Loge at Festival de Saint-Denis and Acis and Galatea with l’Orchestre Philharmonique de Radio France under Alarcón.
-Julie Roset has formed strong connections with several ensembles including Leonardo Garcia Alarcón’s Cappella Mediterranea with whom her performances include Sacrati’s La Finta Pazza at Concertgebouw Amsterdam and, during her residency at the Aix Académie, she joined Ensemble Pygmalion and Raphaël Pichon for a programme of Mozart and contemporaries and she appeared as the Philistine Woman in Handel’s Samson with CAV&MA’s Millenium Orchestra at the Beaune and Namur Festivals.
+As a concert performer, Julie Roset is in high demand with recent debuts including concert performances of Il re pastore at Salzburg Festival with Mozarteum Orchestra conducted by Adam Fischer, Christmas Oratorio with Stavanger Symphony Orchestra under Ottavio Dantone, Acis and Galatea with l’Orchestre Philharmonique de Radio France under Alarcón, a curated programme of baroque arias entitled Elemental with ensemble Twelfth Night at Carnegie Hall and Mendelssohn’s Elijah with Ensemble Pygmalion (Pichon).
+Julie Roset has formed strong connections with several ensembles including Leonardo Garcia Alarcón’s Cappella Mediterranea with whom her performances include Sacrati’s La Finta Pazza at Concertgebouw Amsterdam and Le Concert de la Loge with Julien Chauvin in critically acclaimed performances of Haydn’s La création and Handel’s La resurrezione both at Festival de Saint-Denis.

 On disc Julie Roset can be heard in her solo recording of works by Handel entitled Salve Regina, with Millenium Orchestra and released on the Ricercar label.
 Other recent recordings include Sigismondo d’India’s Lamenti e Sospiri with Capella Mediterranea on Ricercar, Brabant with Holland Baroque released on Pentatone and Dido and Aeneas with Les Argonauts released on the Aparté label.

-Julie Roset began her vocal studies at an early age joining the Conservatoire du Grand Avignon going on to graduate with honors from the Haute Ecole de Musique de Genève in 2019 and she was awarded her artist diploma in Opera Studies from the Juilliard School in 2022.
+Julie Roset began her vocal studies at an early age, joining the Conservatoire du Grand Avignon, going on to graduate with honours from the Haute Ecole de Musique de Genève, and she was awarded her artist diploma in Opera Studies from the Juilliard School in 2022.

 Gallery